Backtracking strategies for accelerated descent methods with smooth composite objectives: Numerical examples

 The function $g$ is strongly convex with parameter $\mu_g=\mu=\varepsilon/\lambda$ and its proximal map $\hat{\bm{p}} = \text{prox}_{\tau g}(\tilde{\bm{p}})$ can be easily computed pixel-wise as:

-since, due to general property of proximal maps with added squared $\ell^2$ terms (see Lemma \ref{property:proximal:maps} in the Appendix), there holds:
+since, due general properties of proximal maps with added squared $\ell^2$ terms (see Lemma \ref{lemma:proximal} in the Appendix), there holds:

-Note that the same example has also been considered for similar verifications in \cite[Section 4.2]{Florea2016}: our results are in good agreement with the ones reported therein.
+Note that the same example has also been considered for similar verifications in \cite[Section 4.2]{Florea2016}: our results are in fact in good agreement with the ones reported therein.

-\subsection{Parameters.}
+\subsection{Parameters}

-In the following experiments we consider an image $u^0\in\R^{m\times n}$ with $m=n=256$ corrupted with Gaussian noise with zero mean and $\sigma^2=0.005$, see Figure \ref{fig:original}-\ref{fig:noisy}.
+In the following experiments we consider an image $u^0\in\R^{m\times n}$ with $m=n=256$ corrupted by Gaussian noise with zero mean and $\sigma^2=0.005$, see Figure \ref{fig:original}-\ref{fig:noisy}.
 We set the Huber parameter $\varepsilon=0.01$ and the regularisation parameter $\lambda=0.1$, so that $\mu_g=\mu=0.1$.
 In our comparisons we use the GFISTA algorithms \ref{alg:GFISTA} and \ref{alg:GFISTA:backtr} with and without backtracking using the prior knowledge of $L_f$ given by the estimate $L_f=8$ and an initial $L_0$, respectively.
 To ensure monotone decay we use the modified version described in Section \eqref{sec:monotone}, i.e. we use the modified update rules \eqref{monotone:update}-\eqref{monotone:update2}.
-For comparison, we show results where the backtracking strategy is used `classically', i.e. it allows only for increasing of the Lipschitz constant estimate and used `fully', i.e. it allows for both its increasing and decreasing along the iterations.
-The backtracking factor $\rho$ is set $\rho=0.9$ and used also as $1/\rho$ for the decreasing of the step size $\tau_k$.
-The initial value $t_0$ is set $t_0=1$.
+For comparison, we report numerical results where the backtracking strategy is used `classically', i.e. it allows only for increasing of the Lipschitz constant estimate $L_k$ and used `adaptively' i.e. it allows for both its increasing and decreasing along the iterations.
+The backtracking factor $\rho$ is set $\rho=0.9$.
+The initial value $t_1$ is set $t_1=1$.
 The algorithm is initialised by the gradient of the noisy image $u^0$, i.e. $\bm{p_0}=Du^0$.

 To compute an approximation of the optimal solution $u^*$, we let the plain GFISTA algorithm run beforehand for $5000$ iterations and store the result for comparison, see Figure \ref{fig:denoised}.
-We then compute the results running the algorithms for \texttt{iter}$=100$ iterations.
-We report the results computed for two different choices of $L_0$ which are underestimating and overestimating the actual value of $L_f$, respectively, see Figure \ref{fig:rates:huber1} and \ref{fig:rates:huber2}.
-For comparison, note the $O(1/k^2)$ convergence rate of standard FISTA with no strongly convex parameter ($\mu=0$) compared to the linear one of the GFISTA variant.
+We then compute the results running the algorithms \ref{alg:GFISTA} and \ref{alg:GFISTA:backtr} for \texttt{iter}$=100$ iterations.
+We report the results computed for two different choices of $L_0$ which underestimate and overestimate the actual value of $L_f$, respectively, see Figure \ref{fig:rates:huber1} and \ref{fig:rates:huber2}.
+For comparison, we further report the $O(1/k^2)$ convergence rate of standard FISTA with no strongly convex parameter ($\mu=0$) encoded.

-\subsection{Strongly convex TV Poisson denoising.}
+\subsection{Strongly convex TV Poisson denoising}